How do mortgages work?

 How to get a mortgage

-Getting a mortgage can be a daunting prospect, but there's lots of information available and helpful tools you can use along the way.
+Getting a mortgage can be a daunting prospect, particularly if you're a first time buyer, but there's lots of information available and helpful tools you can use along the way.

 The first place most people start is a mortgage calculator.
 This helps you get a quick indication of how much you may be able to borrow and gives you an idea of what different borrowing amounts and terms might cost you.